UgonmaAjie/github-onboarding-workshop/classes/session-00-2026-06-27-pre-bootcamp-onboarding/pre-bootcamp-onboarding-Obiajuru-Okafor.md

 ## My Takeaways

 <!-- What was most valuable to you personally from this session? -->
+The most valuable thing was getting hands-on with the actual submission process rather than just hearing it described.
+Knowing the fork → commit → pull request flow removes any friction from future assignments

 ---

 ## Questions I Still Have

 <!-- Anything you want to follow up on or ask the mentor -->
+For each assignment, should we open a fresh pull request, or is there a preferred way to keep submissions organised within our fork?
 -
 -